d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 The sales data is rendered as a bar chart.
 With D3 this typically involves rendering paths or rectangles and doing a bit of maths to locate each bar correctly, as illustrated in [Mike Bostock's excellent tutorial](http://bost.ocks.org/mike/bar/).

-d3fc has a [bar series component](/components/series/bar.html) (among others) that makes this task much easier.
+d3fc has a {{{ hyperlink 'bar.html' title='bar series component' }}} (among others) that makes this task much easier.
 To render the data, we create a bar series component and supply it with suitable D3 scales, configure the `xValue` and `yValue` accessors (which the component uses to extract the x and y values from the datapoints).

 The bar series is a regular D3 component, and is rendered via the `call` method on a D3 selection: